mathwallet/math-ethjs/eth/README.md

 ### Testing

-Math Wallet also provide a testing tool in [DApp] - [EOS DAPP Developer Browser] where you can enter your DAPP URL and test the functions.
+Math Wallet also provide a testing tool in [DApp] - [ETH DAPP Developer Browser] where you can enter your DAPP URL and test the functions.

 ![](https://github.com/MediShares/mds-eosjs/blob/master/image/testing.jpg)